 In a setup like this, the posts are installed first, then a metal fabricating company comes out to measure and make the railings to fit between.
 Black metal post caps are a stylish choice to punctuate the rambling lines of this deck’s outline, and are especially noticeable from the deck’s upper level.

-Log railing like this is popular in Western states.
-Be sure to consult closely with your inspector, to make sure your components and fasteners will make the railing strong enough for code.
+Branch railing like this is popular in Western states.
+Be sure to consult closely with your inspector, to make sure your components and fasteners will make the railing strong enough for the code.

 Wood 2x2 balusters can be installed in fanciful geometric arrangements, as long as they are fastened securely.
 This railing features a top cap that is raised two inches above the top rail, to enhance the geometric effect.